lloda/ra-ra/README.md

 * array types with arbitrary compile time or runtime rank and shape
 * memory owning types, views over memory, sequence views
-* compatibility with built-in arrays and with the standard library, including ranges, streams, and `<format>`
+* support for standard features, including builtin arrays, ranges, streams, `<format>`, and structured binding
 * generalized slicing with indices of arbitrary rank and contextual `len`
 * rank extension by prefix matching, as in APL/J, for functions of any number of arguments
 * iterators over subarrays (cells) of any rank